evigra/gpsmap/README.md

 3.1- Add the google maps key.

     3.1.1- Activate the Geolocation check
-        It is located in the SETTINGS module, GENERAL SETTINGS section, INTEGRATIONS section.
+        It is located in the SETTINGS module, GENERAL SETTINGS section, INTEGRATIONS header.

     3.1.2- Save the modification